KholoudAhmedx/Bug-Bounty-by-Vikie-Li/Chapters/Chapter 11 (SQLi)/SQLi.md

 # Mechanisms
 SQLi happens when the attacker injects code (sql commands) in the sql statements that the target application uses to access its DB, thereby executing whatever SQL code the attacker wants.
-1. Attackers can inject characters that are special to the SQL to mess with the logic of the query For example, the attacker can send a payload like this in the username field while trying to login:</br>
+1. Attackers can inject characters that are special to the SQL to mess with the logic of the query</br>
+  For example, the attacker can send a payload like this in the username field while trying to login:</br>
   ![image](https://github.com/user-attachments/assets/d43e3fb8-4e5a-4293-b2f8-93b39c508739) </br>
   and the query will now be: </br>